ST10467774/ST10467774-Joostenberg-Deli-and-Wine-Estate/README.md

   - Added mobile-first breakpoints.
 - Updated HTML pages to ensure they link correctly to the stylesheet.
 - Adjusted navigation to work with JavaScript mobile toggle menu.
-- Add a referencelist to the readme of part 1.
+- Add a reference list to the readme of part 1.
 - Added screenshots to see the website adapting to screen sizes.

 ## Reference List